-RECORDING CONSENT FORM Counseling and Consultation Service in coordination with Counselor Education in the College of Human Ecology at The Ohio State University
+RECORDING CONSENT FORM

+Counseling and Consultation Service in coordination with Counselor Education in the College of Human Ecology at The Ohio State University

-I realize that \\\\\\ is a graduate student in the Counselor Education program being trained in counseling skills and is receiving supervision from the following persons:
+I realize that is a graduate student in the Counselon skills and is receiving supervision from the

 Counseling and Consultation Service Supervisor:

-Signature

-Printed Name
+Signature Printed Name

 Doctoral Supervisor in Counselor Education:

-Signature

-Printed Name
+Signature Printed Name

 Counselor Education Faculty Members:

-I also realize that my counselor will be recording our sessions for educational purposes.
-I give my permission for sessions to be recorded.
-All recordings will be destroyed at the end of the training period.

-Any questions regarding this consent can be directed to the counselor during session or by contacting, or at 614-688-4931.
-Both faculty are located at 305 Annie & John Glenn Ave.
+I also realize that my counselor will be recording on my permission for sessions to be recorded.
+All retraining period.
+Recordings will be reviewed only at Counseling University and will not be permitted to leave the ce with their on-site supervisors and will also be recounselor Education Program.
+Any questions regarding this consent can be direcontacting, or at 614-688-4931.
+Both faculty are locations. and Consultation Service at The Ohio State nter.
+Recordings will be viewed by the student eviewed by the doctoral supervisor from the rected to the counselor during session or by

+Client: Date:

-Parent or Guardian (if client is under 18 years of age)\\\\\
+Parent or Guardian (if client is under 18 years of age)

-Counselor:

-Date:
+Counselor: Date:

-Recordings will be reviewed only at Counseling and Consultation Service at The Ohio State University and will not be permitted to leave the center.
-Recordings will be viewed by the student with their on-site supervisors and will also be reviewed by the doctoral supervisor from the Counselor Education Program.